TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-editable-data.md

 The key requirements are :
   1. If nothing changes, successive calls to `getSnapshot` must return the same value (compared using `Object.is`).
-  2. If something changes, values read using an existing snapshot must not change.
+  2. If something changes, data read using an existing snapshot must not change.
   3. If something changes, the next call to `getSnapshot` must return a different value.

 It's not clear how long a snapshot must continue to be valid.
 Obviously, until React stops using it, but when is that?
 And can you rely on that behavior?